colorcube/bookmark_pages/README.md

 #### Installation using Composer

-In your Composer based TYPO3 project root, just do `composer require colorcube/bookmark-pages`.
+In your Composer based TYPO3 project root, just do `composer require buepro/bookmark-pages`.

 #### Installation as extension from TYPO3 Extension Repository (TER)

 Download and install the extension with the extension manager module.

-## Contribute

-- Send pull requests to the repository. <https://github.com/colorcube/bookmark_pages>
-- Use the issue tracker for feedback and discussions. <https://github.com/colorcube/bookmark_pages/issues>